matrix-org/thirdroom/docs/websg/api/classes/WebSG.UIButton.md

 • `get` **width**(): `number`

-Gets the width of the UI element.
+Gets the width of the UI element in pixels.

 #### Returns

 `number`

-The width of the UI element.

 #### Inherited from